GeotrekCE/Geotrek-admin/docs/import-data/development.rst

     .. md-tab-item:: Information desks

-        To import information desks from OpenStreetMap, edit the ``var/conf/parsers.py`` file with the following content:
+        To import information desks from OpenStreetMap, define a subclass of ``geotrek.tourism.parsers.InformationDeskOpenStreetMapParser`` in your ``var/conf/parsers.py`` file with the following content:

         ::

-            from geotrek.tourism.parsers import InformationDeskOpenStreetMapParser

             class MaisonDuParcParser(InformationDeskOpenStreetMapParser):
                 provider = "OpenStreetMap"